Gender Divide: Unveiling the Secrets of Brain Proteins

 Genetic variation can influence the expression of proteins, with certain genes showing sex-related differences in both transcripts and proteins.

-Understanding the impact of hormones and genetic regulation on brain protein expression can provide valuable insights into the physiological and molecular basis of sex-related differences in brain function and disease susceptibility.
+Understanding the impact of hormones and genetic regulation on brain protein expression can provide valuable insights into the physiological and molecular basis of sex-related differences in and disease susceptibility.

 Implications for Understanding Brain-Related Diseases